kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 When a user is created, this identifier can either be set by the request, or generated directly by Kuzzle.

 When an authentication strategy stores its credentials in its own storage (internal or external) with its own storage nomenclature they have to store a reference to this value.
-This way it can retrieve the Kuzzle user identifier when the user credentials are provided during a log in request.
+This way it can retrieve the Kuzzle user identifier when the user credentials are provided during a login request.

 ---

 ### Example - Local Strategy

-The "Local" strategy (implemented by the [Passport Local Plugin](https://GitHub.com/kuzzleio/kuzzle-plugin-auth-passport-local)) authenticates a user via a username/password pair (locally stored).
+The "Local" strategy (implemented by the [Passport Local Plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local)) authenticates a user via a username/password pair (locally stored).

 ![auth_scenario_details_local]({{ site_base_path }}assets/images/request-scenarios/auth/details-local.png)